pitchmuc/cjapy/docs/cja.md

   * filterId : REQUIRED : ID of the filter
   * full : OPTIONAL : Boolean to define additional elements

+* getAuditLogs
+  Get Audit Log when few filters are applied.
+  All filters are applied with an AND condition.
+  Arguments:
+  * startDate : OPTIONAL : begin range date, format: YYYY-01-01T00:00:00-07 (required if endDate is used)
+  * endDate : OPTIONAL : begin range date, format: YYYY-01-01T00:00:00-07 (required if startDate is used)
+  * action : OPTIONAL : The type of action a user or system can make.
+      Possible values : CREATE, EDIT, DELETE, LOGIN_FAILED, LOGIN_SUCCESSFUL, API_REQUEST
+  * component : OPTIONAL :The type of component.
+      Possible values : CALCULATED_METRIC, CONNECTION, DATA_GROUP, DATA_VIEW, DATE_RANGE, FILTER, MOBILE, PROJECT, REPORT, SCHEDULED_PROJECT
+  * componentId : OPTIONAL : The id of the component.
+  * userType : OPTIONAL : The type of user.
+  * userId : OPTIONAL : The ID of the user.
+  * userEmail : OPTIONAL : The email address of the user.
+  * description : OPTIONAL : The description of the audit log.
+  * pageSize : OPTIONAL : Number of results per page.
+If left null, the default size is 100.
+  * n_results : OPTIONAL : Total number of results you want for that search.
+Default "inf" will return everything
+  * output : OPTIONAL : DataFrame by default, can be "raw"

 ## Create methods

 The CJA API  provides some endpoint to create elements.